Who hasn't had experience with loose sun visors? Luckily, it's an easy fix.

-You are driving along the highway and all of a sudden you hit a pothole, your vehicle makes a loud thud, and your sun visor pops down to get in your way.
+You're driving along the highway and all of a sudden you hit a pothole, your vehicle makes a loud thud, and your sun visor pops down to get in your way.
 You frantically push it away from your line of vision as you swerve in the road.
 Finally, you get it back up as you cuss beneath your breath.
 Unfortunately for you, the improperly maintained highway you’re driving on is riddled with holes.
 Sound familiar?
-This is my tutorial on how to fix a loose car or truck visor.
+Here is my tutorial on how to fix that loose car or truck visor.

 Remedy for a Loose Sun Visor

 My solution to this problem was hard to come by as the answers you get pertain to specific makes and models.
-This is my solution to the problem on a Dodge Ram 1500, all though it may work on other vehicles as well.
-A lot of the answers on the internet were suggesting fixing it internally, this seemed quite complicated to the “not so handyman” and essentially, you wouldn’t know if it worked until you tried it.
-In turn, this could potential make the problem worse.
-If you are like most people, you might ask “Well, how much can they cost to replace”?
+This is my solution to the problem on a Dodge Ram 1500, although it may work on other vehicles as well.
+A lot of the answers on the internet were suggesting fixing it internally, but this seemed quite complicated to the “not so handyman” and essentially, you wouldn’t know if it worked until you tried it.
+In turn, this could potentially make the problem worse.
+If you are like most people, you might ask “Well, how much can they cost to replace?"
 For a new sun visor, you are looking at $50.00-$100.00.
-A used one can go for around $30.00, but, I personally would avoid a used visor as it may have the same problem (or may soon have it).
+A used one can go for around $30.00, but I would avoid a used visor as it may have the same problem (or may soon have it).

 This is why I am going to teach you here and now how to fix it yourself.
 First, you will need to detach your visor from the vehicle.
 It will be easy as it is held up by a few screws (three, on a Dodge Ram).
 You will need to remove it if you plan on replacing it or fixing it.
 Now, to see if my method will work for your car or truck you will simply clamp the “top” of the visor just underneath the bar.
 Make sure you put plenty of pressure on it.
 Then, try to rotate the visor.
 If there is a good amount of resistance, more than there was before, my method will work for you.

 Tools You Will Need